This topic provides an overview of ParentsNext (1.1.P.57) including:

 ParentsNext operates nationally, across all non-remote employment regions to help parents and carers of young children receiving PP to plan and prepare for employment before their youngest child starts school.

-The 3 broad objectives of ParentsNext are to:
+The 3 main objectives of ParentsNext are to:

 - target early intervention assistance to parents at risk of long-term welfare dependency

 - help parents identify their education and employment related goals and participate in activities that help them achieve their goals, and

 - connect parents to local services that can help them address any barriers to employment.